 Types of Amyloidosis

-There are several different types of amyloid, however, the three most common types are Amyloid Light Chain (AL), Amyloid Serum A Protein (AA, also known as SAA), and Amyloid Transthyretin (ATTR) which is a hereditary condition.
+There are several different types of amyloid, however, the three most common types are amyloid light chain, amyloid serum A protein, and amyloid transthyretin which is a hereditary condition.

-In the United States, AL amyloidosis is the most common type, with about 4,500 new cases diagnosed each year.
+In the United States, amyloid light chain amyloidosis is the most common type, with about 4,500 new cases diagnosed each year.

-In AL amyloidosis, the plasma cells grow out of control as a single cell type and make abnormal antibodies.
+In amyloid light chain amyloidosis, the plasma cells grow out of control as a single cell type and make abnormal antibodies.
 The abnormal antibodies enter the blood stream and are deposited as amyloid protein in tissue or organs.

-Kidney disease is common in patients with AL amyloidosis.
+Kidney disease is common in patients with amyloid light chain amyloidosis.
 Amyloid deposits in the kidneys can affect how toxins are filtered from the blood.
 This abnormality of the kidneys may result in a condition called nephrotic syndrome, characterized by excess protein in the urine and significant swelling in the lower legs.
-In some cases, the amyloid deposits cause the kidneys to lose the ability to purify the blood, which can lead to kidney, or renal, failure.
-Patients with renal failure might need dialysis.
+In some cases, the amyloid deposits cause the kidneys to lose the ability to purify the blood, which can lead to kidney failure.
+Patients with kidney failure might need dialysis.

 Amyloidosis in the heart can cause it to become thick and stiff, making it unable to function efficiently.
 This results in shortness of breath, even with just minor exertion.
 It can also affect the electrical system of the heart, resulting in abnormal heart beat – a speeding up or slowing down of the heartbeat.